Kogan Mobile Phone Plans Review

 - If you pick the 90 or 365 day option, don’t go thinking you need to make your selected data last for that long – it’s rebooted every 30 days

-Kogan Mobile special offer
+Kogan Mobile Phone Deals

+As a long-standing offer, Kogan Mobile offers Qantas Frequent Flyer points on all of its plans.
+You earn one FF point per eligible $1 spent with Kogan Mobile.
 So, let’s go over each Kogan Mobile plan and determine which provide the best short and long-term value.

 Kogan Mobile ‘Small’ plans

 As the name suggests, Kogan’s Small prepaid plans all come with just 2GB of data to use every 30 days, plus the aforementioned unlimited talk and text.